Einstein-type elliptic systems: Analysis of the PDE system

-In this section we will construct, under suitable assumptions, strong global barriers for the Lichnerowicz equations associated with a charged fluid.
-Our contructions will be an adaptation of the barriers constructed in \cite{Holst2} to our present context.
-We will begin by constructing far from CMC barriers for the hamiltonian constraint in the Yamabe positive case.
-Notice that the marginally trapped condition required that the data $\theta_{-}$ and $\tau$ satisfy $\frac{1}{2}|\theta_{-}|-r_n\tau\geq 0$.
+We can now construct strong global barriers for the Lichnerowicz equations associated with a charged fluid.
+Our constructions will be an adaptation of the barriers constructed in \cite{Holst2} to our present context, starting with far from CMC barriers for in the Yamabe positive case.
+Notice that the marginally trapped condition required that the data $\theta_{-}$ and $\tau$ satisfy $\frac{1}{2}\vert\theta_{-}\vert-r_n\tau\geq 0$.
 Then, notice that

-Therefore, the (marginally) trapped condition $\frac{1}{2}|\theta_{-}|-c_n\tau\geq 0$ implies that $a_n|\theta_{-}| - d_n\tau\geq 0$.
+Therefore, the (marginally) trapped condition $\frac{1}{2}\vert\theta_{-}\vert-r_n\tau\geq 0$ implies that $a_n\vert\theta_{-}\vert - d_n\tau\geq 0$.